nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/aoi/io_and/example_board_readme.md

 Running the demo
 ================

-The log below shows the output of the aoi demo in the terminal window:
+When IO0 and IO1 are both high level, the AOI_OUT is high level.
+When any of IO is low level, the AOI_OUT is low level.

+The following lines are printed to the serial terminal when the demo program is executed.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 aoi_io_and project.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When IO0 and IO1 are both high level, the AOI_OUT is high level.
-When any of IO is low level, the AOI_OUT is low level.